The conservancies are exclusive to their guests...

 Excursions in Maasai Mara Conservancies

-Optional, extra day-trips and excursions that are possible while you’re staying in Maasai Mara Conservancies.
+Optional, extra day-trips and excursions that are possible while you’re staying in the Maasai Mara Conservancies.
 Talk to us: these excursions are usually best arranged before you go.

 Balloon flight over the Mara